Who is Eligible for Zakat

 Calculate and distribute your Zakat properly

-Ensure your Zakat reaches those who are eligible for Zakat in the eight categories.
+Ensure your Zakat reaches those who are eligible in the eight categories.

 Islamic evidence